MayOneUS/mayday-2.0-backend/README.md

 Watch the builds here: https://travis-ci.org/MayOneUS/mayday-2.0-backend

-**All successful builds of the master branch will be automatically deployed to the mayone-staging Herkou app.**
+**All successful builds of the `master` branch will be automatically deployed to the staging Herkou app.** All successful builds of the `m2` branch will be automatically deployed to the step two staging app.

 ## Application monitoring